 Since autonomous cars use navigation equipment and communicate with servers and possibly even with other vehicles, data about where each person car is located would be collected in real-time.
 It would be possible for car manufacturers to track and predict standard routes for each person.
 Government agencies and companies may use such information to track cars or for monitoring, advertisements and marketing.

 However, since most of us already use smartphones, this information is already known to them.
 Telecom operators can also, obviously not with the same precision, track in which area we are.
 Tracking cars may not make a significant difference.
 Government and Corporations can always potentially use and misuse of collected information.
 It is possible to anonymise data as well as implement regulations and compulsory privacy audits.
 But tracking autonomous vehicle is only one more risk.

 If autonomous cars are connected to the Internet, there are risks that they can be hacked.
 Hacking may be done to find out where certain people or cars are, but rogue hackers could also take over one or many cars.
 Potentially high-tech terrorists can threaten civil society in novel ways.
 Vehicle manufacturers must make sure that communication is secure and that various protective systems are implemented to track unexpected deviations and to react to suspicious situations.

 Such solutions are already available in general IT systems.
 However, unless the software of all included devices is kept up to date, there is always a risk.
 As the vehicle park ages, manufacturers may stop supporting old versions.
 This lifetime of an autonomous vehicle may, therefore, be shorter than a traditional car.
 This is similar to when Microsoft stops supporting old operating systems.

 How will society change?

-IHS forecasts that 76 million autonomous vehicles will be sold over the next 20 years, which is about the same number of cars that was sold worldwide during 2016.
+IHS forecasts that 76 million autonomous vehicles will be sold over the next 20 years, which is about the same number of cars that were sold worldwide during 2016.
 That may not sound impressive, but since one single autonomous vehicle can potentially replace nine owner-driven vehicles, the figures may imply a far more radical transformation than the statistics imply.
 How will our society change as a result?